 Shopping for a Cause: Altruism Sells this Season

 The holidays bring many motivations to buy, buy, buy.
-Beyond the sale prices and must-have items is something greater for consumers to consider, says Saint Joseph’s University sociologist Keith Brown, Ph.D.
+Beyond the sale prices and must-have items is something greater for consumers to consider, says Saint Joseph’s University sociologist Keith Brown, Ph.D., the author of Buying into Fair Trade: Culture, Morality and Consumption (NYU Press, 2013).

 “Many consumers sincerely want to make a difference in the world through shopping,” he says.
 “Consumers like to give gifts that have a story about where the product came from, who made it and how the producer benefitted by selling the object.”